-The unit automatically selects the required power level according to the temperature difference between the setting on the control panel and the current room temperature.
-Once the room temperature set on the control panel has been reached, the burner switches back to the lowest stage, and heats the water content to 60° C. The yellow LED (g) will be extinguished after the water temperature is reached.
+The device automatically selects the required power setting in accordance with the temperature difference between the temperature selected on the control panel and the current room temperature.
+When the room temperature selected on the control panel is reached, the heater switches back to the smallest setting and heats the water to 60 °C. Once the water temperature is reached, the heater switches off and the yellow LED (p) goes out.
+The warm air fan can continue to run in order to cool the unit (after-run).